Group Relative Attention Guidance for Image Editing: Experiment

 \subsection{Experiment Setting}

-\textbf{Implementation Details.} We validate our proposed method against six image editing baselines.
-Kontext~\cite{labs2025flux}, Step1X-Edit~\cite{liu2025step1x} and Qwen-Edit~\cite{wu2025qwen} are training-based image editing method.
-For reproducibility, the random seed is fixed to 42.
+\textbf{Baselines.} We apply the fixed GRAG parameters across six image editing models to validate GRAG's modulation effectiveness.
+Kontext~\cite{labs2025flux}, Step1X-Edit~\cite{liu2025step1x} and Qwen-Edit~\cite{wu2025qwen} are Text-Image to Image (TI2I) editing method.
+And three training-free Text to Image (T2I) editing methods based on Flux.1-Dev\cite{blackforestlabs2024flux1dev} models (Flowedit~\cite{Flowedit}, Stableflow~\cite{stableflow}, Stableflow$+$).
+In these methods, GRAG is applied to the attention layers where source image features are injected.
+For training-based methods, GRAG is applied to all timesteps and layers, while for training-free methods, it is applied only during attention injection.
+The random seed is fixed to 42.
 All experiments are conducted with a batch size of 1 and 24 inference steps.
-The classifier-free guidance~\cite{ho2022classifier} parameter is set following the recommended values for each model, 2.5 for Kontext, 6.0 for Step1X-Edit and 4.0 for Qwen-Edit.

-Moreover, GRAG is theoretically applicable to regular MM-DiT-based architecture.
-Therefore, we select three training-free image editing methods based on Flux.1-Dev\cite{labs2025flux} T2I models (Flowedit~\cite{Flowedit}, Stableflow~\cite{stableflow}, Stableflow$+$) to evaluate the generalization ability of our approach.
-We provide further discussion in Section \ref{limitation}.
+We compare our approach with the mainstream guidance method: Classifier-Free Guidance (CFG) and two attention control methods.
+Gated Attention~\cite{freeflux} (denoted as Attn-gate) controls the editing strength by setting a threshold on the attention correlation values computed between tokens, thereby limiting the number of tokens that respond to the editing instruction.
+In contrast, Attention Reweighting~\cite{saas} (Attn-weight) adjusts the editing strength by reweighting the attention scores produced by the SoftMax layer.
+All controllable editing strength analysis experiments are conducted based on the Qwen-Edit model.

 \textbf{Evaluation.} We evaluate our method on PIE~\cite{pnp}.
 This benchmark covers a diverse range of editing tasks, including object addition/removal, style transfer, and pose modification.
 For quantitative evaluation, we adopt two complementary perspectives.
 Following previous works, we adopt LPIPS\cite{LPIPS} and SSIM\cite{SSIM} as quantitative metrics to evaluate the content preservation ability in non-edited regions.
 To assess the alignment between editing results and human preference, we employ the image editing reward model EditScore\cite{EditScore}.
-EditScore is a reward model fine-tuned on Qwen-2.5VL\cite{qwen2.5-vl}, which measures three aspects: consistency with the original image (Cons), prompt following (PF), and overall edit score (EditScore).
+EditScore measures three aspects: consistency with the original image (Cons), prompt following (PF), and overall edit score (EditScore).